stephenlstrange2/LamparaCorazon/README.md

 # Lámpara Corazón

-Touch-controlled lamp using a LOLIN ESP32-S2 Mini and three daisy-chained 8-pixel WS2812B blocks (24 pixels total).
+Touch-controlled and Wi-Fi-controlled lamp using a LOLIN ESP32-S2 Mini and three daisy-chained 8-pixel WS2812B blocks (24 pixels total).
 Each tap on an isolated aluminum touch plate increases the brightness; after maximum brightness, the next tap turns the lamp off.

+The firmware also provides:

+- Live capacitive readings through USB serial and a web dashboard
+- A password-protected captive access point
+- Optional connection to a home Wi-Fi network
+- Brightness and RGB color controls
+- Browser-based firmware updates (OTA)

 ## Important electrical notes